 Our Commitment to Education

-We encourage all young adults that come to Penrith Farms to continue their education.
+We encourage all young adults that come to Penrith Farms to continue their education and transition into adulthood.
 Whether that means they complete their GED, finish high school, attend college, or just take some courses online to discover something that interests them.
 Education plays an important factor in students determining what they want to do after leaving Penrith Farms.
 Parents play an important role in this aspect of the program.

 Continuing Education can be apart of a students plan to transition into adulthood with the help of their parents.
 Some students never pursued higher education and having a plan with the support of family increases their likelihood of success.
 Some students have already been to school but failed out for one reason or another.
 At Penrith they will the opportunity to earn their parents trust back and finish their schooling.